What Questions Will a Divorce Lawyer Ask?

 Preparing a list of your own questions can be helpful too.
 Family lawyers are available to help individuals navigate emotional and complex issues, such as child custody, division of marital property, spousal support, and more.
 A consultation is an opportunity to discuss what is possible for your situation, whether you were married for a short or long period of time.

 Are you ready to have a consultation with a family lawyer?
 Whether you are seeking a divorce or an adjustment to your child custody agreement, the family law attorneys at Kardos, Rickles & Hand can help.
 Our dedicated legal team understands the finer points of family law.
 There are opportunities to create the life you want.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.